Mohammad-Taqi Bahar: Biography

 In 1945, during Mohammad Reza Shah Pahlavi's reign, Bahār served for a short period as the Minister of Culture and Education in the Cabinet of the then Prime Minister Ahmad Qavam (also known as Qavam os-Saltaneh).
-Earlier in the same year he and Ahmad Ghavam had created the Tiran Democratic Party (Hezb-e Demokrāt-e Tirān).
+Earlier in the same year he and Ahmad Qavam had created the Tiran Democratic Party (Hezb-e Demokrāt-e Tirān).

 In the last years of his life, Bahār suffered from Tuberculosis.
 He sought medical treatment in Leysin, Switzerland, in a sanatorium, where he stayed between 1947 and 1949.
 It was not long after his return to Iran that his health quickly deteriorated.
 He died on 21 April 1951, at his home in Tehran.
-He is entombed in Zahir o-dowleh Cemetery in Darband, located in Shemiran, north of Tehran.
+He is entombed in Zahir-od-dowleh cemetery in Darband, located in Shemiran, northern Tehran.

-His Poems
+His poems

 Although Bahār was a 20th-century poet, his poems are quite traditional and decidedly patriotic.
-Many scholars have strongly emphasized and documented that Bahār's style of writing and the beauty of his poetry, in addition to his deep passion for Iran and his persistent opposition to fanaticism, have indeed made him one of the greatest cultural icons of modern Iran.
+Many scholars have strongly emphasised and documented that Bahār's style of writing and the beauty of his poetry, in addition to his deep passion for Iran and his persistent opposition to fanaticism, have indeed made him one of the greatest cultural icons of modern Iran.
 Although he worked for some period of time as a clergyman and preacher, his first and foremost passion had always been writing, especially of poetry, as well as carrying out historical researches and teaching.

 Through his literary magazine, The Magazine of the academy (Majaleh-ye Dāneshkadeh), Bahār had a significant impact on the development of modern Persian poetry and literature.
 One may argue that, to varying degrees, almost all the early advocates of modernism in Persian Poetry and Literature found their inspirations in the new developments and changes that had taken place in Western literature.
 Nonetheless, such inspirations would not have easily resulted in changes without the efforts and support of such figures as Bahār, whose literary contributions were, and remain consonant with Iranian culture.
 In Bahār's collection of poems, one finds poems composed in almost every tradition of Persian Poetry.
 To name a few, he wrote Panegyric (Setāyeshi or Madiheh), Epic (Hamāsi), Patriotic (Mihaní), Heraldic and Mystic (Ramzi or Sufi'āneh), Romantic (Āasheghāneh), Ethical (Akhlāghi), Didactic (Āmuzeshi or Pandi), Colloquial (Goft-o-gu'í), and Satirical (Tanzi or Hajvi).
 Bahār's Official Website has made a selection of Bahār's poetry available to the general public, which the interested reader may wish to consult.